ahrasel/go-bash-alias-manager/README.md

 Note: CI now installs native GTK/OpenGL build dependencies on Ubuntu runners so Linux/Fyne builds should succeed automatically when you push a tag.
 If you see a linker error like "cannot find -lXxf86vm" or similar, install the missing X11/GL development package locally (on Debian/Ubuntu: `sudo apt-get install libxxf86vm-dev`) and retry; alternately provide a prebuilt binary in `dist/` before publishing.

+Tip: The installer uses `jq` for reliable JSON parsing of GitHub release assets.
+If `jq` is not installed, the installer will fall back to a slower text-based parse and will print a note recommending `jq` (install with `sudo apt-get install jq`).

 Contributions to make builds reproducible across macOS/Windows are welcome.